DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/3 Methods/scrollTo(date_group_allDay).md

 An appointment group (optional).

 ##### param(allDay): Boolean | undefined
-If **true**, scrolls the view to the all-day panel.
+If **true**, scrolls to the all-day panel of the specified group.
 Applies only if the all-day panel is [visible](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#showAllDayPanel).

 ---

 [note] If you need to navigate to a date outside of the current view, use the [currentDate](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#currentDate) property instead.